luphoria/streamline/README.md

 # streamline

 Streamline is a project dedicated to bring the music to metadata - NOT the other way around.
-We index the entire catalog of MusicBrainz, and per user request, find audio for the release requested by the user.
+Streamline indexes the entire catalog of MusicBrainz, and per user request, find audio for the release requested by the user.

 ## TODO

 This project is extremely new and just partially functional.
 In rough order of priority,

-- **Chunking** response data is currently broken.
-- **main.js** is currently incomplete.
+- **Sourcing**: MVP needs at least a SoulSeek module to source music.
+There is currently some archaic sourcing which can be removed.
 - **Caching** songs that have been requested and album covers that have been downloaded by the user.
-- **Further cover art sourcing.** #1
+- **Further cover art sourcing.**
 - **Client-side release group options.**
 - **Smart release group release pick.**
 - **Better MusicBrainz search.**